-I have bad argumentative essay global warming memories of Disneyland as a child because we went twice on my birthday and I was a little brat and jealous that everyone got presents on my birthday because it was our last day there.
+I have bad memories of Disneyland as a child because we went twice on my birthday and I was a little brat and jealous that everyone got presents on my birthday because it was our last day there.
 I never wanted to celebrate away from home again.
 We are hoping to take our children to Disneyland Paris before the summer when it is not so busy.

 What is your favorite place you have seen in Europe?
 Can you share a photo?

 Favorite place?
 Hummm.
 I love Europe.
 I have been lucky to have visited more than one country and still hope to see more.
 Germany is always my favorite country here.
 I love the markets and the culture.
 Venice, Italy was amazing because of the way they travel and the architecture.
 Austria has a beautiful lake in the middle of the mountains that we stumbled upon on the way to Neuschwanstein Castle (Photo Above) .
 Ireland is a land of it’s own with beautiful views.
 Finally our home for the last 2 1/2 years, England never disappoints.
 There is so much history here that each castle, town, or local you visit tells a different story.

 Not trying.
 I think that a lot more people would be able to complete different things if they just tried but we have this idea that we are often not good enough to complete things.
 I am a try and fail or try and succeed type of person.
 But I will always try a couple times before I give up.

 What form of public transportation do you prefer (plane, train, taxi, boat, bus, etc.)?

 Plane.
 I do not mind trains as you can rest and relax but recently we missed our stop on the train and ended up at another stop after 1 in the morning and no more trains were running until 3:45.
 We had to taxi back to the other train station to pick up our vehicle and get home.
 Interesting trip.
 I get motion sick so buses, cars, and boats are not often the best idea!